eNMS-automation/eNMS/README.md

 python app.py
 ```

-You can then access the website at http://IP:5100 where IP is the IP of the server (or http://127.0.0.1:5100 if you are running it locally).
+You can then access the website at http://IP:5100 where IP is the IP address of the server (or http://127.0.0.1:5100 if you are running it locally).

 # How to